Big news Sydney, your brewery scene isn’t just confined to the streets of Marrickville (though there are a number of heavy hitters in the Inner West).

 Modus Operandi Brewing Co.

 Modus Operandi Brewing Co. is like Sydney’s instant portal to the US craft brewery scene.
 The beer here is always brewed with fresh, live yeast flown in from the US and speciality malts and hops sourced from all over the world.
+Plus, it recently opened a brewery in Newcastle (did someone say weekend getaway?).

 As for its core beer range, there’s a Modus XPA, which is basically Hawaii in a tinnie, a crisp cult classic Modus PA, the Silent Knight Porter sporting nine malts and blends of chocolate and caramel, the Former Tenant Red IPA (another cult classic), a Sonic Prayer IPA, which is the best example of a heavy-hitting American IPA and, finally, a Wippa Snippa Session Pale—big on flavour and light-bodied.
 And yep, all of these beers are available on tap.